Brogdon’s 3-pointer lifts Pacers past Magic 120-118 in OT

 Sabonis converted from in close to tie the game at 108 with 10.7 seconds left in regulation, and the Magic turned the ball over, sending it to overtime.

-The game was tight throughout.
+“Our guys didn’t quit.
+They found themselves down in the fourth and found themselves down in overtime and kept coming back,” Pacers coach Nate Bjorkgren said.
+“The game was full of highs and lows.”

+There were 17 lead changes and nine ties.
 Indiana’s 37-28 lead at the end of the first quarter was the biggest advantage for either team.

+Aaron Gordon said the Magic made too many key turnovers, including crucial one by him at the end of regulation.

+“That was rough,” Gordon said.
+“We had plenty of opportunities to win that game and we didn’t.
+We had it and we felt like we gave it away.”

 TIP-INS